 Why Trust The Spruce Eats?

 Derek Rose is the coffee and tea expert for The Spruce Eats.
 He researches a variety of coffee products, from measuring scoops to commercial espresso machines, and interviews field experts for their insight.
-To inform these picks, he read customer reviews and third-party articles, as well as the brewing process and nutrition facts of a variety of brands.
+To inform these picks, he read customer reviews and third-party articles, as well as the brewing process for a variety of brands.
 Derek received an MFA in Creative Writing from Columbia University and a BA in Communications from Marist College.